-Any person proposed to become a first director in a new company shall have to make an application through FORM No. INC-32 (SPICe).
-An application for allotment of DIN up to three Directors, shall be filed in FORM No. INC-32 (SPICe), with the Registrar, in case of proposed directors not having approved DIN.15
+Any person proposed to become a first director in a new company shall have to make an application through e-form No. INC-32 (SPICe +).
+An application for allotment of DIN up to three (3) Directors, shall be filed in e-form No. INC-32 (SPICe +), with RoC, in case of proposed directors not having approved DIN12.